ummeasalma/ummeasalma.github.io/_pages/recentactivities.md

 ---
-layout: page
+layout: default
-title: "Recent Activities"
+title: ""
 permalink: /recentactivities/
 author_profile: true
 ---

 Here are some of my recent activities:

-- Participated in XYZ conference.
+- Participated in XYZ Conference on Machine Learning, 2025
-- Published a paper on ABC topic.
+- Published a paper on Secure Data Sharing in Vehicular Networks
-- Conducted a workshop on Machine Learning.
+- Conducted a workshop on Deep Learning at UConn
-- Volunteered for community service projects.
+- Volunteered for community service projects
+- Attended a seminar on Network Security